 Your property may become empty during the festive period, so it’s important to review your insurance policy for any conditions that may apply.
 There could be a requirement to notify your insurer that the property will be empty, or your insurer may make requests such as keeping the central heating on at a certain temperature or switching the mains services off.
 If you are unsure, give Bruce Stevenson a call and we would be happy to review your policy.
 Failure to follow these conditions may result in a claim not being paid, leaving you out of pocket following a loss.

 This is also a good opportunity to ensure that your existing policy is fit for purpose.
-Landlords should also ensure that specialist landlord’s insurance is in place.
+Landlords should also ensure that they have specialist landlord’s insurance in place.

 The bottom line is that it’s better to be safe than sorry during the winter period.
 If you have any questions about your insurance policy or if you would like a no-obligation Landlord’s Insurance quote, get in touch with us and learn more about the specialist property insurance services we offer.